Board of Directors/Executive Directors - and World Wide Collaborators

 Below you find our board members and/or people who actively work in and with MiMer in different ways.

-Katarina is currently working on her Masters in Cognitive Science at Lund University and has a BA in Language and Literature as well as a BA in The History of Ideas and Science and Philosophy.
-She has also a 1-year education from SLU in Entrepreneurship in the Countryside/Animal Science.
+Katarina is working on her Master's in Cognitive Science at Lund University and has a BA in Language and Literature and another BA in The History of Ideas and Science and Philosophy.
+She has a 1-year education from Swedish Agricultural University (SLU) in Entrepreneurship in the Countryside/Animal Science.

-She has extensive training in the eagala model and has also a certification from Learning Animals as an equine-human interaction facilitator, and various other trainings, but she is a strong advocate for science based and model independent trainings.
-Her main passions are horses and humans – and communication and interaction – in all kinds of combinations, as well as trauma informed/sensitive and trauma focused care and understanding.
+She has extensive training in the EAGALA model and is certified in Applied Equine Zooanthropology through Learning Animals.
+She has taken various other trainings pertaining to equine assisted interventions, psychology, trauma, and mindfulness.
+She is a strong advocate for science-based and model-independent educations.
+Her main passions are horses and humans – communication and interaction – behavior and language – psychology and cognition – in all kinds of combinations, as well as trauma informed/sensitive and trauma focused care and understanding.

-In the horse world, she has managed a livery yard, riding school and an educational center.
-She has for many years worked with helping people grow and develop with the help of horses and nature and educated about equine welfare.
-She is currently involved in establishing equine assisted psychotherapy/traumatherapy, other equine assisted interventions/activities and nature-based interventions/activities in Sweden.
-She travels internationally and gives trainings, workshops, seminars and writes about equine-human interaction, equine welfare, equine behavior, equine ethics and equines in therapy and learning programs.
+She has owned and managed a farm with a livery yard, riding school/educational center and a business offering hospitality, nature and horse tourism packages for more than 15 years.
+For the last 10 years, she has worked with helping people grow and develop with the help of horses and nature and educated about equine welfare.
+She is currently involved in establishing equine assisted psychotherapy/traumatherapy, other equine assisted interventions/activities and nature-based interventions/activities in Sweden and Italy.
+She travels internationally and gives trainings, workshops, seminars and writes about equine-human interaction, equine welfare, equine behavior, equine ethics and equines in therapy and learning programs, as well as human trauma and trauma consequences.

-As a growth facilitator, trainer, trauma sensitive mindfulness (TSM) instructor and strong advocate for collaborations and teamwork, she always focuses on maintaining awareness of differing perceptions, biases and the importance of perspective-taking.
-It is in dialogue and through collaborations we grow, not through competing with each other.
+As a growth facilitator, trainer, trauma sensitive mindfulness (TSM) instructor and strong advocate for collaborations and teamwork, she always focuses on maintaining awareness of differing perceptions, biases, and the importance of perspective-taking.
+It is her firm belief that it is in dialogue and through collaborations we grow, not through competing with each other.

 “If you want to go fast, go alone.
 If you want to go far, go together.”